Funbit/ets2-telemetry-server/Readme.md

 2. Click "**Uninstall**" button
 3. **Done**

 At this moment your system will be in exactly the same state as it were before the installation.
-The only difference is that ets2-telemetry.dll plugin files are not deleted but renamed to .bak.

 ## Usage